Are you, or would you like to be an expert witness?

 If you wish to become an expert witness and welcome instructions from various British law firms, then let NEWA guide you in the right direction.
 Check out the latest survey.
-National Expert Witness Survey 2016
+National Expert Witness Survey 2017

 We promote all our members through a first class online listing on our unique referral website, and offer sound marketing advice that will give you the best chance of securing quality instructions.
 Most members we speak to enjoy being an expert witness and the financial rewards it comes with.

 Experts fees can range from over £100.00 per hour for report writing and up to and over £1000.00 per day depending on the supply and demand for the experts area of expertise and credentials.
 For experts who deal with complex cases, it is normal for being compensated a lot more.

 So if you would like to extend your workload and become an expert witness, or if you already are an expert who would like more work, why not register your details with NEWA.
 For further details about membership and training, please contact us on 01638 601110, 7 days a week.